 Longitudinal Surveys of Australian Youth (LSAY)

 The Longitudinal Surveys of Australian Youth (LSAY) is a research program that tracks young people as they move from school to post-school destinations.
-It is managed and funded by the Australian Government Department of Education.
+It is managed and funded by the Australian Government Department of Education, Skills and Employment.

 On 1 July 2007, NCVER was awarded the contract to provide analytical and reporting services for LSAY to 2010.
 On 30 June 2010, the National Centre for Vocational Education Research (NCVER) was re-contracted to provide these same services for another three years.
 Subsequent contract extensions have been agreed to for June 2013 to June 2015, July 2015 to June 2019 and July 2019 to December 2021.

 Further information about LSAY is available from the Longitudinal Surveys of Australian Youth website.